-2020 Summer Interns
+2022 Summer Interns

-Mandy Anderson (she/her) is a senior instrumental music education major at Marian University.
-Miranda's major instrument is horn but she enjoys learning all types of instruments.
-This is her second year in SYO.
+Mandy Anderson (she/her) is a senior instrumental and general music education major at Marian University.
+Miranda's primary instrument is the horn, but she enjoys learning new instruments.
+This is her third year in SYO.
 Miranda's goal is to help others achieve their musical potential.
 After graduation, she is looking forward to teaching at the secondary level.
-Eventually she would like to either work at the collegiate level or go back to school and study music therapy.
-A fun fact about Miranda is that she has been to 23 states and Washington D.C.
-In her free time she likes to spend time with family and friends, read poetry, draw, and watch TikToks.
+Eventually, she would like to either work in community outreach or arts administration.
+A fun fact about Miranda is that she has been to 24 states and Washington D.C.
+When not working, she likes to spend time with family and friends, read poetry, scroll through TikTok, and explore philosophy.

-Ana Cook (she/her) is a sophomore horn performance and business double major at Indiana University Jacobs School of Music.
-This is Ana's seventh year in SYO and ninth year playing horn.
+Ana Cook (she/her) is a junior horn performance and business double major at Indiana University Jacobs School of Music.
+This is Ana's eighth year in SYO and ninth year playing horn.
 When she is not performing, she enjoys spending time with her family and friends, swimming, and learning more about Disney than is probably good for her!
 Ana is incredibly excited to perform with and teach the SYO students again and can't wait to see what the future holds for each one of them!

-Ian Hickey (he/him) is a sophomore music education major at Butler University.
+Ian Hickey (he/him) is a junior music education major at Butler University.
 His primary instrument is horn, but he also plays many others such as the piano, synthesizer, trumpet, accordion, and more.
-This is Ian's second year in SYO.
+This is Ian's third year in SYO.
 In his free time, he likes to independently produce electronic music and enjoys collaborating with others.
 Along with this, he also has a background in graphic design and video editing.

-Landen Howell (he/him) is a sophomore jazz studies and music technology major at the University of Indianapolis.
+Landen Howell (he/him) is a senior jazz studies and music technology major at the University of Indianapolis.
 This is Landen's first year as an SYO intern.
 His primary instrument is tenor saxophone, and he also plays just about every other saxophone, bassoon, clarinet, piano, and drums.
 His goals for the future are to become a regular performer/recording artist as well as a full-time sound engineer and producer.
 He enjoys making music, walking his two dogs, and playing video games.
 Fun fact : Landen has perfect pitch and can do an excellent Hank Hill impression.

-Zaneon "Zane" Meinhart (he/him) is a junior music education major at Marian University.
+Zaneon "Zane" Meinhart (he/him) is a senior music education major at Marian University.
+This is his third year as an SYO intern.
 After graduation, he hopes to teach elementary music in Indianapolis.
 His primary instruments are voice and bass, but he also plays saxophone, guitar, keyboard, and anything else he can get his hands on.
 Zane also has a passion for writing music and has composed pieces in a wide variety of styles and genres.
-This is his second year as an SYO intern.

 Who trains the interns?